CrossBandInsights

 Current work focuses on expanding geographic coverage from the initial L7C2 (Algarve) test zone to the entire Portuguese coastline, refining species-specific interdiction forecasts, and enhancing model precision using additional environmental data.

-Upcoming activities include user onboarding for aquaculture entities and national regulators, gathering feedback for system optimisation, and integrating new features such as pixel-based HAB, SST, and CHLOR_A predictions.
+The User and Technical requirements were validated by Aquaculture Entities and Tourism Entities, gathering feedback for system optimisation, and integrating new features such as pixel-based HAB, SST, Salinity and CHLOR_A predictions, as well as Pollution, Sediments, Tide Levels, and Beach Information.
 Future expansion plans target Spain, France, and Italy in the next phase.
-The project is progressing on schedule, with ongoing validation efforts ensuring operational readiness for commercial deployment.

 HySpex MSC